 Assets are exactly what you'd expect.
 The individual objects that when combined make up an entire game world.

 They can be something small like a tree, plant, or car, or something large like a mountain or Unity Terrain.
-They can be physical game objects or completely procedural
+They can be physical game objects or completely procedural.

 While assets are essential to any game, they cannot always be loaded directly by SAM.
-Instead, they may need to be converted or packed together into a special form known as Streamable Asset Chunks, which serve as SAM's base unit.
+Instead, they may need to be converted or packed together into a special form known as Streamable Asset Chunks, which serve as SAM's base loadable unit.

 Return To Section Instructions